ssteidl/FBSDAppContainers/README.md

 * **APPC_ARCHIVE_DIR**: Directory for archives to be saved (during creation or download).
 * **APPC_REGISTRY_URL**: URL to the appc registry

+## Example cli

+**NOTE:** These commands are the direction for implementation.
+They are not yet necessarily implemented.

+* appc start --name=mycontainer --image=couchdb [--mount=<some nullfs directory>:<abolute path in container>] [-- command to run]
+    * Run a container with the given command.
+Anything falling '--' is considered part of the command.
+If -- is not given, then look for an appc file.
+* appc save --name=mycontainer
+* appc publish --image=couchdb

 ## Features

 * **Image registry**: Pull multiple formats of images that can be used as filesystems for jails.
 There could be multiple registry types: